hms-dbmi/viv/README.md

 ## Publish

-To publish the package to npm, the demo site, and bump the version number on github, please run `npm version [major | minor | patch]` depending on which you want.
+To bump the version number, clean up/update the CHANGELOG.md, and push the tag to Github, please run `npm version [major | minor | patch]` depending on which you want.
+Then run `./publish.sh` to publish the package/demo.

 ## Development